Turtel216/gocompress/README.md

 # gocompress

-A library for compression using the Golang programming language
+### A library for compression using the Golang programming language

+## Features

+- Run-lenght compression
+- Huffman encoding